Anything.com Review: Autonomous Vibe Coding for Web + Mobile

 Integrations, platforms, and deployment

 Anything.com is web-based but outputs native iOS and Android binaries alongside responsive web apps.
 The bundled backend covers auth (email + social), payments, file storage, and analytics.
 Integrations span communications (Resend), automation (Zapier), mapping (Google Maps), and AI models.
-This makes it appealing for teams that want mobile parity without juggling keys or cloud setup.
+This makes it appealing for solo builders and teams that want mobile parity without juggling keys or cloud setup.
 If you prefer a pure web stack, you can still deploy to your own domain with HTTPS handled for you.

 Alternatives and positioning